meleksterling-sudo/gemeos-gold-pipeline/gold-pipeline.md

 When someone explained that there was an AI algorithm actively trading Gold — not holding it, actually trading it — I paid attention differently than I would have with most pitches.
 Because I already trusted the underlying asset.
 I just thought "actively trading gold" was something hedge funds did, not something I could access.

-Two years of verified trades on MyFXBook.
+Gemeos - Two years of verified trades on MyFXBook.
 10% average monthly returns.
 80% win rate across 784 trades.
 Total gain since launch: over a thousand percent.
-One losing month across 24 months — down 1.63%.
+Only 1 losing month in 24 months

-US-regulated broker.
 My capital stays in my own account.
-Copy trading: the algorithm trades, mine mirrors it automatically.
+Its copy trading: the algorithm trades, mine mirrors it automatically.
 No orders.
 No charts.

 I already believed in gold.
 I just didn't know it could generate returns while it ran.

-There's a demo in the link that shows the full track record.
-If you're already a gold holder, it's a different conversation than you're expecting.
+Click below to schedule a demo, so you can see the verified track record for yourself.

 ---